 Vendr data (84 deals): Average cost $134K annually.
 For 50 users handling 250M rows, expect $75K-$85K annually.

-Hidden costs: Credit consumption can be unpredictable.
-Heavy usage patterns may exceed initial estimates.
+Hidden costs: Credit consumption is unpredictable - heavy usage patterns regularly exceed initial estimates.

 Tableau Pricing (Per-User)